imjoy-team/imjoy-engine/README.md

   Follow the instructions according to different operating systems.

 ## Installation (alternative solution)
-  If you you have trouble in using the above ImJoyApp, do the following:
+  If you you have trouble in using the above ImJoyEngine, do the following:
   * Download and install [Miniconda with Python 3.7](https://conda.io/miniconda.html) (or [Anaconda with Python 3.6](https://www.anaconda.com/download/) if you prefer a full installation).
 If you have installed any of these, please skip this step.
   * Start a **Terminal**(Mac and Linux) or **Anaconda Prompt**(Windows), then run the following command: